marcelodcatarino-sudo/COVID-19-clinical-trials/docs/EDA_report.md

 ---

 ### 4. Geographical Overview
-- The countries that led the research are the USA (by far), France and United Kingdom.
+- The countries that led the research are the USA (by far), France and United Kingdom, representing approximately 40% of the total trials.
 A large volum of studies with Unkown location was observed.
-These correspond mainly to studies that are Not recruiting yet, which indicates that the location where the studies will be conducted is yet to be determined.
+These where found to be tightly associated ($p \approx 0$) with the trial status, with the majority being in the 'Not yet recruiting' phase

 ![Top 10 Countries](../outputs/plots/geographic_top10.png)